 I was getting tired from the drive.
 It’s common to drive two-three hours without seeing any sort of building, including gas stations.
 Finally, I was pulling up to a small town and saw a sign for the Kluane Museum of History.
 I pulled over because I needed to wake up.
 The cold wind tousled my hair as I ran inside.
 The temperature had ranged from 46-52℉ all day.
 The museum was small and there was only one other person looking around.
 It focused on the animals that live in the north and I enjoyed reading about them.

-I continued driving and stopped occasionally to take in the view.
+I continued driving and occasionally stopped to take in the view.
 At around 7:00 pm, I pulled into a gas station that was just off of a lake in the middle of nowhere at Destruction Bay.
 It had a restaurant and a motel attached to it.
-I was really tired and looked online at reviews of the motel.
+I was drained and looked online at reviews of the motel.
 It was just ok and was pricey for a lower quality place, but it was the only place to sleep for the next couple of hours.
-I considered staying in Haines Junction a couple hours away, but there weren’t many rooms available.
+I considered staying in Haines Junction, a couple of hours away, but there weren’t many rooms available.

 The Yukon is arguably one of the most beautiful places on earth.
 The road winds its way through giant mountains and lakes, surrounded by vibrant, bright colors.
 At one point, I saw a grizzly bear on the side of the road and pulled to the shoulder with several other cars to watch as he foraged for food.
 I watched him for about 15 minutes and he didn’t seem to care that we were all just quietly hanging out.